 Congratulations!
 You’ve made it to the underwriting process.
 The only thing left to do is wait.

 What is underwriting?
 Underwriting is the processing of assessing risk.
 Your insurer will use your medical exam and the phone interview to help determine the final cost of your policy, helping to minimize the insurer’s risk while keeping your policy competitively priced.
 (Remember the 2004 romantic comedy Along Came Polly?
 Just think of Ben Stiller and his risk analysis software.)

 Underwriting can take anywhere between two and six weeks to complete.
 What slows down the process?
 Doctors.
 If you have any major health issues, the underwriter will want to look at medical records.
 Doctors’ offices are notoriously slow at responding to those requests, taking as long as three weeks per request.

 When your policy is ready, your insurance company or your broker will send it along by mail (or with one of those companies where the drivers wear shorts to work).
-Sign all of the papers, authorize your payment method, and then…
+Sign all of the papers and authorize your payment method.

 Congratulations!
 You’re insured!
 You are no longer one of the 18.7 million stuck shoppers.